 This procedure is intended for people between 30-65 years of age with persistent knee pain in the medial compartment, who underwent a meniscectomy more than 6 months ago.
-In addition, patients have limited cartilage damage (grade IV modified Outerbridge scale) and a nearly straight leg axis.
-For a complete set of inclusion/exclusion criteria of the ongoing clinical study (AIR study), see the study registered at ClinicalTrials.gov under number NCT03696836
+In addition, patients have limited cartilage damage (less than grade IV modified Outerbridge scale) and a nearly straight leg axis.
+For a complete set of inclusion/exclusion criteria clinical study (AIR study), see the study registered at ClinicalTrials.gov under number NCT03696836

 Vrancken ACT, Hannink G, Madej W, Verdonschot N, van Tienen TG, Buma P. In Vivo Performance of a Novel, Anatomically Shaped, Total Meniscal Prosthesis Made of Polycarbonate Urethane: A 12-Month Evaluation in Goats.
 Am J Sports Med.
 2017 Oct;45(12):2824-2834.

 Vrancken ACT, Eggermont F, van Tienen TG, Hannink G, Buma P, Janssen D, Verdonschot N; Functional biomechanical performance of a novel anatomically shaped polycarbonate urethane total meniscus replacement; Knee Surgery, Sports Traumatology, Arthroscopy (2016), 24:1485-1494